-The DMV requires that the “By:” line be signed in a specific format.
-If the personal representative’s name is John Smith and the decedent’s name is Mary Ann Jones, the By: line will signed as follows:
+The DMV requires the “By:” line to be signed in a specific format.
+If the personal representative’s name is John Smith and the decedent’s name is Mary Ann Jones, the By: line will be signed as follows:

 John Smith for Mary Ann Jones

 - OPTIONAL: One and the Same Affidavit (Form VP185)

 When the DMV receives your application, they will conduct a title search.
 If the name of the deceased owner doesn’t match exactly, you will need to complete a “One and The Same Affidavit” which can be found here.
 For example, if the vehicle was titled in Mary Ann Jones’ hyphenated married name, Mary Ann Jones-Wilson, then this form will be necessary.

 This form requires basic information, i.e., your name, physical and mailing address, deceased’s name as it appears on the title, deceased’s name as it appears on Letter of Administration or death certificate, your Nevada Drivers License, ID #, or birth date.
 This form must be notarized, and the notary will need your driver’s license.
 The agents at the DMV are notaries and can do this for you.